An agile social media model built for speed, scale, and success

 Working hand-in-hand with the Google Gemini product marketing team, every week would follow a process of rapid strategy and ideation, same-day approvals (or troubleshooting and revisions), followed by storyboarding, and market opt-ins.
 The goal was to hand over creative to the production team by the end of every week.
 The production team would work on execution the following week, as we repeated the creative process all over again.

-This was a radical new approach for the team at Google, who were used to working with agencies that took weeks to deliver a single video asset.
+This was a groundbreaking new approach for the team at Google, who were used to working with agencies that took weeks to deliver a single video asset.
 Here, we were delivering 5-6 localised assets a week, and continuing to learn and iterate with every one.

 Global Asset